Skip to main content

 Proponents: Western Australian Biodiversity Science Institute, Murdoch University

-Project Leaders: Darren Murphy, Dr Jenny Pope
+Project Leaders: Darren Murphy

 Regional economic transitions, especially post-mine closures, involve cumulative effects that span environmental, social, economic, and cultural aspects.
 Currently, there is a lack of tools and governance structures to predict and manage these impacts at a regional scale.
 This presents challenges in handling legacy risks for safe site relinquishment and shaping positive, economically diverse futures for mining regions and communities.
 Successful transitions require collaboration with diverse stakeholders, including Traditional Owners, addressing both legacy issues and forward-looking development.